Reporting Phishing Attempts & Junk Email

 • It is now easier to report phishing and junk (spam) emails.

-• If you suspect that the email is phishing or junk, you can forward the message to me first.
+• If you suspect that the email is phishing or junk and have questions, you can forward the message to me.

 • This will allow me to determine if the message is phishing, junk, or a non-threat.